hurxl/Red2D/README.md

 ## Requirement

-- Igor Pro 8.0 or later by Wavemetrics
+- Igor Pro 9.0 or later (Nighly builds is recommended to prevent a few errors of Igor Pro itself.)
 - This package has been tested on MacOS and Windows.
-- This package does not support Igor 7 or older.
+- This package does not support Igor 8 or older.

 ## Usage